Road resurfacing

 Why do I have loose stones on my street?

-Roads treated with asphalt should not have loose stones remaining after work is finished.
+However, roads treated with asphalt should not have loose stones remaining after work is finished.

 If construction debris is left on the verge in front of your property after works take place, please contact us to let us know.